SichangHe/prev_DKU_signature_work/proposal/methodology.md

 we shall also provide specific extensions that fits academic needs to demonstrate its abilities.

-## Back End
+## Web End

-The plan is to use the Elixir Programming Language and the Phoenix web framework to create the back end of the server.
+The plan is to use [the Elixir Programming Language][Elixir] and [the Phoenix Web Framework][Phoenix] to create the web end of the server.

+### Elixir

+We will embrace Elixir, the Phoenix Framework's language of choice, and leverage its advantages.
-Built on top of the Erlang programming language and its Open Telecom Platform (OTP),
-Elixir promises free concurrency, publish-subscribe (Pub/Sub), process isolation, first class documentation, and performance.
+Because Elixir is built on top of the Erlang Virtual Machine ([the BEAM][BEAM]) and its [Open Telecom Platform (OTP)][OTP], it will be straightforward for us to leverage its free concurrency, publish-subscribe (Pub/Sub), process isolation, first class documentation, and performance.

-As a trade-off, Elixir enforces developers to write purely functional code, which is distinct from the more popular imperative and object-oriented programming patterns.
+On a programming level,
+we will comply with Elixir's requirement that we write purely functional code to satisfy its immutability rule.
-We will follow its functional pattern because it brings us huge benefits.
+Functional programming will bring us huge benefits.
-It is easier to do concurrent and parallel programming with functional programming because each function owns all the data it needs to do its task.
+It is easier to do concurrent and parallel programming with functional programming because immutability eliminates most data races.
-It is also easier to define interfaces and APIs that have clear boundaries using functional programming.
+It is also easier to define interfaces and APIs that have clear boundaries by simply defining pure functions.

+### Phoenix Framework

-We will use the Phoenix web framework to obtain basic back end capabilities.
+We will use the Phoenix Framework as a solid web server base.
-Implementing the HTTP protocol, parsing JSONs, preventing denial of service attacks, and other basic capabilities should not be reimplemented, but rather inherited from a battle-tested framework.
+Phoenix is a full stack web framework that provides all the basic features that a web server needs, from handling HTTP requests to scaling horizontally.

+Phoenix is also a battle-tested framework.
+For example, [fly.io][flyio] uses Phoenix for
+[their user interface][flyio stack].

 <!-- todo: stuck -->

 We will use PostgreSQL for the database and Phoenix's Ecto Object-Relational